 - It’s not worth it.
 There’s too much stuff they don’t cover. – It’s true that the policies that cover your arms and legs no matter what activity you’re partaking in, also cost an arm and a leg.
 Conventional wisdom: do right by your next of kin by at least getting solid medical coverage and repatriation of remains baka they’ll pay to fly your dead body home.
 Then educate yourself about sneaky fine print and claims processes.

 - The companies never pay claims anyway. – That’s not true.
 My Cambodian hospitalization was 100% covered by my travel insurance because I read the fine print.
+Same for my Honduras trip that got interrupted for unexpected reasons.
 Insurance companies are professionals at their own game.
 To avoid becoming another internet sob story, become an expert on all the loopholes you’re agreeing to when you buy your policy.

 - I’m willing to take the risk. – Me, too sometimes.
 Again, remember: you’re not just risking your own life and financial future, but also the financial lives of your loved ones.
 Unless you know your next of kin would happily leave you for dead if you exhaust your own means, remember that you’re making a decision for them, too.
 Or perhaps your next of kin have even less money than you do.
 In which case you’re risking that they could be stuck facing the tragedy of being helpless to come to the aid of someone they love.
 Pretty intense.